natduffy/neighborhood-incident-tracker/README.md

-# Seattle Fire Incident Tracker
+# Neighborhood Incident Tracker

-A real-time web application that tracks and displays fire incidents within one mile of specified coordinates in Seattle, Washington.
+A real-time web application that tracks and displays fire incidents within one mile of specified coordinates in any neighborhood.

 ## 🚒 Features